An Introduction to Client-side JavaScript

 Binding elements to the DOM

-The final step in this workflow is to bind the HTML elements to our DOM tree using appendChild().
+The final step in this workflow is to bind the HTML elements to the DOM tree using appendChild().
 This step in the process truly improved my overall web content structuring and DOM understanding.

-You can utilize the appendChild() method and bind the virtually created HTML elements to the DOM within the document as a child of the body tag.
+You can utilize the appendChild() method and bind the newly created HTML elements to the DOM within the document as a child of the body tag.

-document.body.appendChild(div); // binding the div element to DOM tree
+// Binding the <div> element to the DOM

-So far, you've created one HTML div element, set its class attribute and then finalized the processing by binding it to the DOM tree.
+So far, you've created some HTML elements, created and set a class attribute and then added the element to the DOM.
 Specifically binding the element onto the <body> node of the document.
 Now who said using JavaScript in web development had to be hard?

 Setup Browser Testing Environment